iomicroservices/baselink-nuxt/content/services/mobile-car-wash/exterior-car-wash.md

 ---
 title: "Exterior car wash service"
-alt: "A thorough hand wash of the car's exterior to remove dirt, dust, and grime"
+alt: "A thorough hand wash of the car’s exterior to remove dirt, dust, and grime"
-description: "A thorough hand wash of the car's exterior to remove dirt, dust, and grime"
+description: "A thorough hand wash of the car’s exterior to remove dirt, dust, and grime"
 category: "mobile-car-wash"
 subcategory: "exterior-car-wash"
 task: "exterior-car-wash"